-ENCOURAGED BY IMPROVING JOBS PICTURE, MORE REENTER THE LABOR POOL FINDING A JOB STILL NOT EASY, BUT THESE TIPS SHOULD HELP
+ENCOURAGED BY IMPROVING JOBS PICTURE, MORE REENTER THE LABOR POOL

 In August 2014, about three million Americans re-entered the labor pool, reigniting their job searches after weeks or months of sitting on the sidelines.
 The reemergence of these job seekers was enough to bump the unemployment rate up to 6.2 percent from the previous month’s reading of 6.1 percent.